Table of Contents

 Application of a Thermocouple

 A thermocouple is a temperature measurement device that consists of two different metals joined at one end.
-When the junction of the two metals is heated or cooled, a voltage is generated that can be correlated with the temperature.
-Thermocouples are widely used for various temperature measurement applications due to their simplicity, durability, and cost-effectiveness.
+The temperature causes a voltage to be generated at the junction of the two metals through heating or cooling.

 Some common applications of thermocouples: